 The police can also take children (up to 13 years) and adolescents (14 to under 18 years) into custody.
-This is a serious encroachment on the educational rights of your parents/guardians and, in addition, as a minor you are particularly "in need of protection" and any deprivation of liberty is therefore quickly disproportionate.
-Normally, the police would have to inform your parents/guardians or the youth welfare office immediately in all cases, e. g. if you are taken into custody because the police thinks you pose a threat or to enforce a "Platzverweis" prohibiting you from re-entering a certain area after an expulsion.
+This is a serious encroachment on the educational rights of your legal guardians/custodians/parents and, in addition, as a minor you are particularly "in need of protection" and any deprivation of liberty is therefore quickly disproportionate.
+Normally, the police would have to inform your legal guardians or the youth welfare office immediately in all cases, e. g. if you are taken into custody because the police thinks you pose a threat or to enforce a "Platzverweis" prohibiting you from re-entering a certain area after an expulsion.

-If the police assume that you are in action without the knowledge of your parents/guardians, they can also take you into custody to bring you to your parents/guardians or the youth welfare office (so-called "Obhutsgewahrsam" according to § 204 LVwG SH Abs.
-2).
+If the police assume that you are in action without the knowledge of your legal guardians, they can also take you into custody to bring you to your legal guardians or the youth welfare office (so-called "Obhutsgewahrsam" according to § 55 Abs.
+2 SOG M-V).